 8 – Landscape Arch

-Hike 1.6 miles along the Devil’s Garden Trail to see Landscape Arch.
-It is longer than a football field and the thinnest part of the archway is 8 feet thick.
-As you walk along the trail, the arch shows you different perspectives.
+As you walk along the trail near the arch, you’ll see different perspectives.
 There used to be a short trail that went under the arch, but falling rock from the underside has made it too dangerous for visitors to walk beneath the arch.

 - No shadows on the arch – late spring and early summer in early morning – the rest of the year at mid-morning.